 What was most important for you when planning the project and what were the biggest challenges you faced?

 For us design is holistic.
-The challenges are always the recognition of all the factors that contribute, weigh them properly and communicate all those aspects to the client in the most comprehensive way.
+The challenges are always the recognition of all the factors that contribute, weighing them properly and communicating all those aspects to the client in the most comprehensive way.
 We think and design in such parameters, the beauty and aesthetic we seek is also part of this parametric design approach.
 Typically, the biggest challenges we face come from the fact that our work, which is spatially complex, is ill-represented through drawings – we exclusively work in 3d models – and is therefore difficult to communicate to authorities in the terms they understand and look for.

 I mostly take motivation from literature, art and film.
 Even music is a strong driver in my work.
 While current circumstances prohibit it, travel and exploring different cultures and environments is typically a strong motivator.
 Frequently though it is usually a combination of all aspects.
 I often experiment with creating moods, projecting films muted with a certain ambient light, incense and a custom soundtrack while sketching, 3d modelling and referencing books.
 This may sound like a crazy thing to do but this mash-up technique and work environment with sensory overflow works extremely well for me to produce stimulus.
 People in the office gradually get used to it and learn to embrace it.